f1tenth/f1tenth_doc/getting_started/faq.rst

 ..
 A quick google search will likely yield your desired variant.
 Here are some alternate options for convenience.
 Add the wheel files to the appropriate installTensoFlowJetsonTX directory and proceed.

 ..    * `Tensorflow Version 1.1 with JetPack 3.3 <https://forums.developer.nvidia.com/t/tensorflow-1-11-0-wheel-with-jetpack-3-3/59376>`_
 ..    * `Tensorflow Version 1.6 with JetPack 3.1 or 3.2 <https://github.com/openzeka/Tensorflow-for-Jetson-TX2>`_

 Using gstreamer and image processing pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Recording video from sensors like the Zed camera on the Jetson TX2 can be slow.
+Recording video from sensors like the Zed camera on the Jetson NX can be slow.
 This `github gist <https://gist.github.com/schen2315/d05027bae32fe160f306b59663ad2dae>`_ details a solution using gstreamer.

 Kernel
 ----------------